geritol/learn/pega.md

 - scope: defines who can access the data page
   - thread: used when the data page is context-sensitive to a particular case
-  - requestor: allows to share data for a given session
+  - requestor: allows to share data for a given (user) session
   - node: accessible to all users of the app on the same node
 - refresh strategy: defines, when the data is considered stale (the page is only reloaded if referenced)
 - structure: page or list (page for single record, lsit for multiple)